ermongroup/cs228-notes/learning/latent/index.md

 ### Example: Gaussian mixture models

-Gaussian mixture models (GMMs) are a latent variable model that is also one of the most widely used models in machine learning. {% marginfigure 'gmm1' 'assets/img/gmm1.png' 'Example of a dataset that is best fit with a mixture of two Gaussians.
-Mixture models allow us to model clusters in the dataset.' %}
+Gaussian mixture models (GMMs) are a latent variable model that is also one of the most widely used models in machine learning. {% include marginfigure.html id="gmm1" url="assets/img/gmm1.png" description="Example of a dataset that is best fit with a mixture of two Gaussians.
+Mixture models allow us to model clusters in the dataset." %}

 In a GMM, each data point is a tuple $$(x_i, z_i)$$ with $$x_i \in \mathbb{R}^d$$ and $$z_i \in {1,2,...,K}$$ ($$z_i$$ is discrete).
 The joint $$p$$ is a directed model
 {%math%}